 - 1. How is the process of pollination different from fertilisation? - 2.
-What is the role of the seminal vesicles and the prostate gland? - 3.
-What are the changes seen in girls at the time of puberty? - 4.
-How does the embryo get nourishment inside the mother's body? - 5.
-If a woman is using a copper-T, will it help in protecting her from sexually transmitted diseases?
+What is the role of the seminal vesicles and the prostate gland?

-What you have learnt
+What You have Learnt

-- Reproduction, unlike other life processes, is not essential to maintain the life of an individual organism. - Reproduction involves creation of a DNA copy and additional cellular apparatus by the cell involved in the process. - Various organisms use different modes of reproduction depending on their body design. - In fission, many bacteria and protozoa simply divide into two or more daughter cells. - Organisms such as hydra can regenerate if they are broken into pieces.
-They can also give out buds which mature into new individuals. - Roots, stems and leaves of some plants develop into new plants through vegetative propagation. - These are examples of asexual reproduction where new generations are created from a single individual. - Sexual reproduction involves two individuals for the creation of a new individual. - DNA copying mechanisms creates variations which are useful for ensuring the survival of the species.
+- Reproduction, unlike other life processes, is not essential to maintain the life of an individual organism. - Reproduction involves creation of a DNA copy and additional cellular apparatus by the cell involved in the process. - Various organisms use different modes of reproduction depending on their body design. - In fission many bacteria and protozoa simply divide into two or more daughter cells. - Organisms such as hydra can regenerate if they are broken into pieces.
+They can also give out buds which mature into new individuals. - Roots stems and leaves of some plants develop into new plants through vegetative propagation. - These are examples of asexual reproduction where new generations are created from a single individual. - Sexual reproduction involves two individuals for the creation of a new individual. - DNA copying mechanisms creates variations which are useful for ensuing the survival of the species.
 Modes of sexual reproduction allow for greater variation to be generated. - Reproduction in flowering plants involves transfer of pollen grains from the anther to the stigma which is referred to as pollination.
-This is followed by fertilisation. - Changes in the body at puberty, such as increase in breast size in girls and new facial hair growth in boys, are signs of sexual maturation. - The male reproductive system in human beings consists of testes which produce sperms, vas deferens, seminal vesicles, prostate gland, urethra and penis. - The female reproductive system in human beings consists of ovaries, fallopian tubes, uterus and vagina. - Sexual reproduction in human beings involves the introduction of sperm in the vagina of the female.
-Fertilisation occurs in the fallopian tube. - Contraception to avoid pregnancy can be achieved by the use of condoms, oral pills, copper-T and other methods.
+This is followed by fertilization. - Changes in the body at puberty, such as increase in breast size in girls and new facial hair growth in boys, are signs of sexual maturation. - The male reproductive system in human beings consists of testes (which produce sperms) vas deferens seminal vesicles prostate gland urethra and penis. - The female reproductive system in human beings consists of ovaries, fallopian tubes, uterus and vagina. - Sexual reproduction in human beings involves the introduction of sperm in the vagina of the female.
+Fertilisation occurs in the fallopian tube.